decriminalize-nh/contributing/CONTRIBUTING.md

 There are three ways to leave a comment, if you have any questions or feedback for the author:

-1. You can comment on the entire pull request by click the "Review changes" button, entering your comment, then clicking "Submit review".
+1. You can comment on the entire pull request by clicking the "Review changes" button, entering your comment, then clicking "Submit review".

 <kbd><img src="images/pr-comment.png" /></img></kbd>